Glossary of Terms for Audiology

 Hereditary hearing impairment

-Hearing loss passed down through generations of a family.
+Hearing loss is passed down through generations of a family.

 Cycles per second; frequency is denoted in Hz